 4 Results

-Figure 5 shows, as an example of the kinds of results obtained, three independent runs of the model with a population of 10 agents taking 2 conversations of 10 turns each (noise level β = 0.01).
+Figure 5 shows, as an example of the kinds of results obtained, three independent runs of the model with a population of 10 agents taking 2 conversations of 10 turns each.
 Along the horizontal axis we see generations and each line represents how the frequency of each type of basic word-order (or major sentence type) changes over time.
 We see that in the first generation, agents are equally likely to use any of the three types, but that the use of VSO rapidly declines.
 In the first two runs, both SVO and SOV are used for some time, but after about 15 generations, all agents are using SOV all the time (with some small deviations due to noise).
 So, we can classify the language of these agents as SOV.
 In the third run, enough agents selected SVO by chance that the conventional pressure pushed the frequency up.
 Eventually, the third population converges on SVO order.
+That is, a dominant word order emerges, and we are not concerned with the distribution of word orders within a language.

-Figure 5: Proportions of each turn type used at each generation for three independent runs of the main model.
+Figure 5: Proportions of each turn type used at each generation for three independent runs of the main model (NAgents=10, NTurns=10, NConversations=2, β =0.01, α =0.1).

-In fact, we ran the model 1000 times and measured the proportion of runs that converge to each word-order type on each run.
-In every simulation, the population converged on a single word order type within 100 generations, itself an interesting result.
+We ran the model 1000 times and measured the proportion of runs that converge to each word-order type on each run.
+In every simulation, the population converged on a single word order type within 100 generations.
+This is not surprising, since any set of communicating agents will tend to converge on a common set of variants, as has been shown in a variety of models (e.g. Steels & Belpaeme, 2005; Nowak & Baggio, 2016) and experiments (e.g. Garrod & Pickering, 2009).

 Figure 6 shows the resulting proportions of word orders in two different conditions (α = 0.1).
 When agents only have conversations with 1 turn (no constraints from turn taking), then each word order type is equally likely to win.
 When turns follow each other within a conversation, the proportions look very close to the actual ‘natural’ distribution of word orders we see in real languages, as measured by the proportions of word-orders in the language isolates of the world, where SOV is most frequent followed by SVO and VSO.

+Essentially, the turn taking constraints impose a bias against having a verb in initial position.
+VSO is an unstable word order due to what we call the first turn push.
+The first turn in a conversation is unconstrained by turn-taking pressures - the first speaker is free to choose any order in their memory.
+If they choose a verb-initial order, the choice of order in the 2nd turn is not affected much.
+However, choosing an order with the verb in a later position will bias the 2nd turn to also place their verb later, which will bias the 3rd turn to also place their verb later, and so on.
+SOV is a more stable order for the same reason.

-Essentially, the turn taking constraints impose a bias for pushing the verb out of the crunch zone to the end of the sentence.
-However, one crucial result is that although there is a small proportion of populations with VSO order, within those populations all agents are using VSO order.
+However, the pressure from turn taking is not so strong as to make convergence on verb-initial order impossible.
+To be clear, although there is a small proportion of populations with VSO order in the model, within those few populations all agents are using VSO order.
 That is, the model is producing the two target phenomena: convergence within populations and a bias for verb-later orders across populations.